-Students will be informed of the appropriate action to take in an emergency.
-Emergency drills for fire, weather, and other disasters shall be conducted each school year.
-Fire and tornado drills shall be each conducted regularly during the academic school year with a minimum of two before December 31 and two after January 1.
-Additional emergency drills will be held as outlined in the Emergency Operations Plan (EOP).
+Students shall be informed of the appropriate action to take during and after an emergency event.
+Emergency drills for fire, weather, and other events or disasters shall be conducted each school year.
+Fire and tornado drills shall be conducted regularly during the academic school year with a minimum of two drills each for both the fall and spring semesters.
+Additional emergency drills shall be directed as outlined in the Emergency Operations Plan (EOP) and pertaining to local and state codes in coordination with the city fire marshal.

 Each attendance center shall develop and maintain a written plan containing emergency and disaster procedures.
-The plan will be communicated to and reviewed with employees.
-Employees shall participate in emergency drills.
-Licensed employees shall be responsible for instructing the proper techniques to be followed in the drill.
+The plan shall be communicated, reviewed and exercised with district employees.
+Licensed employees, as applicable, shall be responsible for instructing the proper techniques in conducting all drills.